Avoiding Scalability Collapse by Restricting Concurrency: NUMA-aware GCR

 Having only eligible threads monitor the size of the active set has two desired consequences.
 First, only the passive thread at the top of the queue corresponding to the preferred socket will be the next thread (out of all passive threads) to join the set of active threads.
 This keeps the set of active threads composed of threads running on the same (preferred) socket and ensures long-term fairness.
-Second, non-eligible threads (running on other, non-preferred sockets) do not access the counter of active threads, reducing contention on that counter.
+Second, non-eligible threads (running on other, non-preferred sockets) do not access the counter of active threads (but rather wait until they become eligible), reducing contention on that counter.

 \remove{ The code for the NUMA-aware GCR, which also includes the optimization described in Section~\ref{sec:optimization}, is given in the Appendix. }